 The Black Russian Terrier, also known as the BRT, is a working dog.
 They were originally bred in the Soviet Union during 1940-1950 for military purposes.

-However, in the late 1950's, civilian breeders started popping up, and introducing the BRT to the general public.
+However, in the late 1950s, civilian breeders started popping up and introducing the BRT to the general public.
 So they eventually made their way to other countries across the globe.

-Today, not only do they make great working dogs, they're also an energetic (and very obedient) companion for the whole family.
+Today, not only do they make great working dogs, but they’re also an energetic (and very obedient) companion for the whole family.

 How much hair do they shed?
 The short answer is not much!